pranavharakerelumen/minimediaportal/README.md

-#Mini Media Portal
+# Mini Media Portal

-##A lightweight prototype that mimicks the core behavior of Vyvx Media Portal.
+A lightweight prototype that mimics the core behavior of the Vyvx Media Portal.
-##A PoC application for when Vyvx transitions to a modern stack.
+Designed as a Proof of Concept for Vyvx's future migration to a modern technology stack.

+### Frontend
+- React
+- JavaScript
-- **Frontend**: React, Javascript, Bootstrap
+- Bootstrap

+### Backend
+- FastAPI
+- Python
-- **Backend**: FastAPI, Python, pyodbc
+- pyodbc

+### Database
+- Sybase ASE
-- **Database**: Sybase ASE (via SAP ASE ODBC 64-bit Driver - SYBDRVODB64.dll)
+- SAP ASE ODBC 64-bit Driver (`sybdrvodb64.dll`)